daria-stepanova/Capsaspora/README.md

 ```
 // EXCEPT_IF_NOT(has_periodic_bcs);
 ```
-Finally, wrap everything below the commented line in an outer if condition:
+Finally, wrap everything below (until the end of the function) the commented line in an outer if condition:
 ```
 if (has_periodic_bcs) {
     // Existing code for applying periodic BCs